aspose-cells-cloud/Aspose.Cells-Products/cells/en/ruby/conversion/xlsm-to-csv/_index.md

 ---
 title: XLSM to CSV Convert API for Ruby
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Ruby to convert XLSM format file to CSV format file.
 url: /ruby/conversion/xlsm-to-csv/
 ---